pelithne/AKS_Baseline_Deepdive/01-ip-planning.md

 FW_SUBNET_PREFIX= # IP address range of the Firewall subnet JUMPBOX_SUBNET_PREFIX= # IP address range of the Jumpbox subnet
 ````
-2) Now, configure the spoke also using the 1.2 IP Plan
+2) Now, setup the environment variables for the configuration of the spoke VNET, also using the **1.2 IP Plan** above.

 ````bash
 SPOKE_VNET_NAME=Spoke_VNET